Nowra

 Nowra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of a region can significantly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 24 such projects that are expected to have an impact on the area.
-Notable among these are Shoalhaven Hospital Redevelopment, Nowra East Public School Upgrade, Evergreen Rise Estate, and Worrigee Road Subdivision, with a detailed list provided below for those of most relevance.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 21 projects that are expected to impact the area.
+Notable projects include Shoalhaven Hospital Redevelopment, Nowra East Public School Upgrade, Evergreen Rise Estate, and Worrigee Road Subdivision.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.